r1chardj0n3s/angboard/README.md

     grunt serve --keystone-url=http://10.0.0.1:5000/v2.0

-This will open Chrome (or whatever) to view the site.
+This will open Chrome (or whatever) to view the site, assuming you did all that on the same machine that you use as your browsing system.
+If it was not, then manually open a browser connection to port 9000 on the system you ran `grunt serve` on.

 Install the "live reload" browser extension / plugin and you'll see your changes LIVE when you make and save them to disk.
 Very premium.

 If you have an issue with the Flask proxy attempting to run on an already- used port, you may also specify `--proxy-port` to `grunt serve` to change to